Obtaining a mortgage in Mallorca is the same as getting one elsewhere in Spain

 The taxes are closely related to the district and the type of property you choose

 Can a foreigner buy a house in Madrid?
-Here’s what you need to know
+Here’s what you need to know in 2024

 Foreigners can buy property in Madrid by following specific legal processes consistent with other Spanish cities.
 Continue reading a guide to understand the steps, what you need, and tips to help you decide.

-Looking to buy to let in Spain?
+Expert legal insights for German buyers in Spain.
 Here's what you need to know

 A platform for mortgages